dart-lang/site-www/src/content/guides/packages.md

 * Unlock as needed.
 * Notify about any changes in the output.

-For example after adding `retry: ^3.0.0` to your dependencies:
+For example, after adding `retry: ^3.0.0` to your dependencies:

 ```console
 $ dart pub get
 Resolving dependencies...
 (1.0s)